 |Financial instruments covered by set-off master agreement||0||0|

-Duni uses interest rate swaps and currency forward contracts to manage its translation risk.
-All derivative instruments are valued at market value and changes in value with respect to currency forward contracts are reported in the income statement, whereas changes in the value of interest rate swaps are reported in “Other comprehensive income”.
+Duni uses interest rate swaps and currency forward contracts to manage its exposure to changes in exchange rates.
+All derivative instruments are measured at market value and changes in value with respect to currency forward contracts are recognized in the income statement, whereas changes in the value of interest rate swaps are recognized in other comprehensive income.
+The change in value of the liability for the put option is recognized in equity.
 The subsidiary’s figures correspond to those of the Group.

-The maximum exposure to credit risks on the balance sheet date is the fair value of the derivative instruments reported as assets in the balance sheet.
+The maximum exposure to credit risks on the balance sheet date is the fair value of the derivative instruments recognized as assets in the balance sheet.

 Interest rate swaps